gerbrand/www.gerbrand-ict.nl/opensource/index.markdown

 I've created quite some software in the last 15 years, some of which is open-source.
 Some of that software is on [Github](https://github.com/gerbrand/).
 Code is written in Scala, Java, Javascript or Python.

 Lately I mainly used [Scala](https://www.scala-lang.org) and I'm quite fond of this programming language.
 I've done quite a lot with [Ethereum](https://www.ethereum.org/) software, using [Embark](https://github.com/iurimatias/embark-framework) and [Geth](https://github.com/ethereum/go-ethereum/wiki/geth).

-I use, and have used Java a lot too, using the pletora of open-source components, frameworks and libraries to be found on [Maven](http://search.maven.org/).

-## Past projects

-Here are some very old projects written in languages I wouldn't use now.
-Since even the out-dated software is listed in some search results, I'll list that here too.

-  * [PHPLycosquote ](https://sourceforge.net/projects/freshmeat_phplycosquote/)- A adapted PHPQuote, to retrieve quotes from the Lycos site instead of Yahoo.
-Basically a web-scraping tool.
-Software no longer functions as the site has changed.
-With some modifications you should get it to work.

-  * [PHPMyNewsletter ](https://sourceforge.net/projects/freshmeat_phpmynewsletter/)- I've adapted the version for the site [www.instruct.nl](http://www.instruct.nl/sf35/sf.mcgi?ac=deeplink&id=46) a few years ago.
-The modifications I submitted in CVS, but I don't know if these were released by the author.

-  * [Overhoor](/oldsite/opensource/overhoor.zip) - An DOS-program I created as teen-ager in Basic.
-I don't know if I want to see all that novice basic code again.